A review of BOTH FLESH AND NOT (David Foster Wallace)

 The following will not have been an interpretation of Nietzsche’s Human, All-Too-Human.
 It will have been a commentary: Comment taire? as the French say.
 “How to silence?”
 In other words: How should the commentator silence his or her own voice and invisibilize his or her own presence in order to amplify the sound of the text and magnify the text’s image?

 An interpretation replaces one meaning with another, or, as Heidegger would say, regards one thing as another.
 A commentary adds almost nothing to the text under consideration.

 Nietzsche’s Psychological Reductionism and Perspectivalism

-Human, All-too-human is almost unremittingly destructive.
+Human, All-Too-Human is almost unremittingly destructive.
 For the most part, it only has a negative purpose: to demolish structures and systems of thought.
-However, there is also a positive doctrine within these pages, and that is the doctrine of total irresponsibility and necessity (which I will return to below), and the promise of a future humanity that will be unencumbered by religion, morality, and metaphysics.
+However, there is also a positive doctrine within these pages, and that is the doctrine of total irresponsibility and necessity (to which I will return below) and the promise of a future humanity that will be unencumbered by religion, morality, and metaphysics.

 “True love is like a ghost which many have talked about, but few have seen.”